-I’ve decided to stop trying to sell my work.
-It’s fairly pointless and unrewarding at this stage.
-Completing a Masters was an amazing experience and very rewarding, yet it does not guarantee anything in terms of employment or success in a field of work.
+Completing a Masters was an amazing experience and very rewarding.
+However, it does not guarantee anything in terms of employment or success in a field of work.
 I’ve found it almost impossible to get any work either as a self-employed photographer or applying for work with suitable organisations.

 There is also a strong element of cliquey photography groups who share info with each other but aren’t open to newcomers, especially women it seems.
-A lot of male photographers go out together, share locations, spend hours with each other photographing wildlife and landscapes but aren’t so open to doing the same with female photographers, which means we are badly missing out.
+A lot of male photographers go out together, share locations, spend hours with each other photographing wildlife and landscapes but aren’t so open to doing the same with female photographers, which means we are missing out.
 I’ve no idea why this is but it leaves a lot of us out in the cold.

 It’s the end of a love affair with photography for me.
+I’ve decided to stop trying to sell my work.
+It’s fairly pointless and unrewarding at this stage.
 I’ll still pick up my camera but gone are any illusions of earning a living from it.